-So, do you remember that time when your primary data centre had a failure and the team had to perform a real-life disaster recovery exercise?
+So, do you remember that time when your primary data center had a failure and the team had to perform a real-life disaster recovery exercise?
 Or how about that big data conversion you had to do for your core bank platform?
 Or the big mobile app release?
 Where are the procedures?
 Who needs to be involved?
 What are the steps required and in what order?

 Well, I’m here today to introduce Cutover.
 Major software releases are complex, costly and inherently high risk and Cutover has built a platform to help companies manage these complex software changes to our critical systems by reducing risk, enabling a full audit trail and ultimately enabling higher velocity for change.
 It’s no secret that although these changes are routinely implemented almost every weekend, they are largely orchestrated by a patchwork of manual processes and many many spreadsheets and Cutover brings together all this planning data across disparate systems and they bring them all in to see the tasks on one simple platform.

-It’s been a pleasure working with Cutover during the programme.
+It’s been a pleasure working with Cutover during the program.
 We were impressed with the maturity of Ky and his team but equally impressed with the product that they have built.
 When I introduced Cutover to our teams internally at the company, they asked me “where has Cutover been?”
-Well, I’m pleased and excited to tell you that Cutover’s here, part of the Fintech Innovation Lab and ready to help organisations manage complex software changes.
+Well, I’m pleased and excited to tell you that Cutover’s here, part of the Fintech Innovation Lab and ready to help organizations manage complex software changes.
 So without any further delay, I’ll introduce to you Ky Nichol, CEO of Cutover.

 Thank you, Tim.
 Successfully delivering technology change in Financial Services is not easy.
 It’s a lot like having to manage a constant stream of delivery trucks that are taking those changes from the world of Development across a bridge into live Operations.
-Up to 35% of change capacity can be lost at the first toll gate because traffic is very hard to optimise and trucks are turned around for being toxic in combination.
+Up to 35% of change capacity can be lost at the first toll gate because traffic is very hard to optimize and trucks are turned around for being toxic in combination.
 On the bridge it gets worse, trucks crash, block lanes for hours, causing delays and some trucks get through.
 They crash into live services, causing costly outages and damaging reputations.
 This is exactly the position of a CIO in Financial Services today.
 They’ll spend an awful lot of money on the fast-paced, productivity-focused world of Development and a similarly large amount of money on the prudently-paced, availability-focused world of Technology Operations.
 There’ll be a real mix of systems: brownfield, greenfield, which means that change can’t always be as dynamic as we’d like.
 And still to this day many of those changes are conducted on Microsoft Excel because the teams lack the orchestration necessary to bring together those worlds of Development and Operations.